Animenosekai/translate/README.md

 ## Acknowledgments

+* Thanks to @ZhymabekRoman (Zhymabek Roman) for working on #10 and making Yandex more stable!
 * Thanks to @NawtJ0sh for giving me the way to add Microsoft Bing Translate
 * Inspired by py-googletrans (by @ssut) (especially the thread: [Issue #268](https://github.com/ssut/py-googletrans/issues/268))